 Billboard Music Awards 2021 Winners: The Complete List

-We're already burnin' up for the 2021 Billboard Music Awards!
-Yes, that was a Nick Jonas pun, who is hosting tonight's ceremony from the Microsoft Theater in Los Angeles.
-E!...
+The 2021 Billboard Music Awards were top to the bottom just cool.
+On Sunday, May 23, Nick Jonas hosted the ceremony from the Microsoft Theater in Los Angeles.
+After E! brought fans...

 More in www.eonline.com